jakemcc/jakemccrary.com/source/_posts/2016-11-16-the-guide-to-distributed-work.markdown

 overwork).
 No one should feel pressured to be at these meetings.

 Maybe the conversation is about something work related.
-Maybe its about some langauge feature someone learned.
+Maybe its about some language feature someone learned.
 Perhaps its just talking about some book.
 It doesn't matter what is discussed, these meetings can help a team get closer.